Common Landing Page Mistakes That Hurt Conversions (and How to Fix Them)

 FAQ

-Q2: How many CTAs should my landing page have?
+5. How many CTAs should a high-performing landing page have?